AlessandroGnoatto/BiaginiEtAlExamples/README.md

 ****************************************

-**Pricing of counterparty risk and funding with CSA discounting, portfolio effects and initial margin**
+**Pricing of Counterparty risk and funding with CSA discounting, portfolio effects and initial margin**

 F. Biagini, A. Gnoatto and I. Oliva